THE KILLING OF THE INDIAN CHIEF, IRON JACKET

 W. D. Mathews, of Coleman County, Texas

 (The experiences of W.D.
-Mathews, of Coleman County, Texas, were written by Captain H. A. Morse in the following article, which was published in the Pecan Valley News, Brownwood,
+Mathews, of Coleman County, Texas, were written by Captain H. A. Morse in the following article, which was published in the Pecan Valley News, Brownwood, Texas, in 1899.)

 In the year of 1858 before the Civil War, I entered the state service February 7, 1858, while Governor H. H. Runnels of Bowie county was governor, and Frank R. Lubbock of Houston, lieutenant governor.
 Our company left Austin and came to where Brownwood now stands, to guard against Indian raids and to protect the few settlers in this section from Indian depredations.
 We had our headquarters under a post oak tree which is still standing by the side of the road just below where the present jail now stands.
 We were encamped here March 15, 1858.
 There were no houses at that time where Brownwood now stands.